COMMUNITY WIDE YARD SALE

 Making History / Minatare Fire Chief Brandi Ehler

-MAKING HISTORY 1ST WOMAN FIRE CHEIF
+MAKING HISTORY 1ST WOMAN FIRE CHIEF

 She's got 10 volunteers in the Minatare-Melbeta department, with only three EMTs currently on the force.
 She now works as an EMS instructor, and hopes to get two more people certified.
 She said it's hard to get people interested in working for free.